Kernix13/javascript-cheat-sheet/loop-examples.md

   const startNums = [1, 1];
   let nextNum = 0;

-  // can you use a for loop here? for (let i of startNums) {
+  for (let i of startNums) {
     let nextNum = startNums[i - 1] + startNums[i];
     if (nextNum <= num) {